Skip to Content

 Weber Traditional Bridge

-• To make the bridge easier to use and adjust under string tension, the top half of each thumbwheel has been machined to accept a 5/16" wrench, which is included with the bridge.
+• For easier adjustments, the top half of each thumbwheel is precision-machined to fit a 5/16" wrench, included with the bridge.

 • This bridge may be adjusted under full string tension.